 In a restaurant, waitstaff receive a tip of 10-15 percent on the bill, though foreigners are generally expected to tip on the higher end of the scale.
 In bars, a 10 percent tip is standard.

-Tipping chambermaids is optional according to Mexican custom—some guests tip, and some don’t, and it is less common in budget hotels.
-Remember that these folks typically earn minimum wage; even a small tip can be helpful.
+Tips for hotel housekeeping is optional according to Mexican custom—some guests tip, and some don’t, and it is less common in budget hotels.
+However, it is appreciated.
 It is customary to tip porters at an airport or hotel several dollars per bag, or about US$5-10, depending on how far you are going and the size of your load.
 In nicer hotels, it is necessary to give a higher tip.

 Though it is not necessary to tip a taxi driver when traveling within city limits, tips are always graciously welcomed.
 At gas stations, a small tip of about 5 percent of the sale is customary for gas station attendants (all gas stations are full service in Mexico).